usc-isi-i2/kgtk/docs/analysis/text_embedding.md

     --input-file countries_candidates.csv \
     --model bert-base-wikipedia-sections-mean-tokens bert-base-nli-cls-token \
     --black-list all_instances_of_Q732577.tsv.zip \
-    --output-format tsv_format
+    --output-data-format tsv_format
 ```

 #### --input-file / -i (input file)
 The path to the input file.
 For example: `input_file1.csv`, it also support to send like `< input_file1.csv`

-#### --format/ -f (input format)
+#### --input-data-format/ -f (input format)
-The input file should be a CSV file, it support 2 different type of input for different purposes.
+The input file should be a CSV file or a KGTK file.

 ##### KGTK edges format (`kgtk_format`)
 This follow KGTK requirement, the file need to have at least following 3 columns.
 For detail definitions, please refer to KGTK document.